Remote Internet Experiments

 („Diana“)

 The experiment is focuses on the study of the diffraction pattern on the optical grating.
-It is possible to determine the grating constant or the wavelength of the used lasers.
+It is possible to determine the grating constant or the wavelength of the lasers used.

 Experiment 10 – DEVIL